Showing 3 dogs

 Are Doodles good family dogs?

-Doodle mixes are generally excellent family dogs.
-They tend to be friendly, intelligent, and good with children.
-However, temperament varies significantly depending on the individual dog and the specific cross.
-Rescue profiles include temperament notes from foster families, which are more reliable than breed generalisations.
-Meet the dog before committing to ensure it is a good match for your family.
+Doodle mixes are generally excellent family dogs — friendly, intelligent, good with children.
+Temperament varies significantly by individual dog and specific cross.
+Rescue profiles include foster family temperament notes which are more reliable than breed generalisations.
+F1 Doodles (50/50 Poodle and other parent) have less predictable coats and temperaments than F1B or multigen.
+Meet the dog before committing.